rinchenn/TriviaApp/README.md

 psql trivia_test < trivia.psql
 python test_flaskr.py
 ```
-`models.py` in the `/backend` folder has the configurations for the database variables like
+### `models.py` in the `/backend` folder has the configuration settings for the database like
-database and port number
+database and port number.